Firewall configuration for StarLeaf endpoints

 Managing Firewall and bandwidthLast updated November 12, 2021

-For StarLeaf endpoints to be able to access the StarLeaf Cloud service, certain ports on the public IP addresses of StarLeaf Cloud must be reachable for outbound connections through your firewall.
+For StarLeaf endpoints to be able to access the StarLeaf platform, certain ports on the public IP addresses of StarLeaf must be reachable for outbound connections through your firewall.
 It is not necessary to open up any ports for inbound connections.
-The port requirement is the same regardless of whether you are installing the Starleaf app, Breeze or a hardware endpoint.
+The port requirement is the same regardless of whether you are installing the Starleaf app, or a hardware endpoint.
 Most firewalls, operating at a normal level of security, already meet these requirements.

 |Source host||Source port||Destination host||Destination port||Description|